kokako80/carbone-sdk-java/README.md

 ### Set API Version

-Specify which version of Carbone CLoud API you want to request as second argument of the constructor, by default the version is "4":
+Specify the version of the Carbone CLoud API you want to request as second argument of the constructor.
+By default, all requested are made to the Carbone API version `4`.

 ```java
 ICarboneServices carboneServices = CarboneServicesFactory.CARBONE_SERVICES_FACTORY_INSTANCE.create("CARBONE_API_TOKEN", "3");
 ```